human-solutions/xcframework/README.md

 > <span style="color:darkorange">**⚠️ WARNING**</span>
 >
-> This is work in progress and is not ready for use
+> This has not yet been thoroughly tested.
+Use at your own risk.

 A Cargo plugin and library for building Apple XCFrameworks from Rust libraries